sanic-org/sanic/guide/content/en/guide/running/development.md

     sanic path.to:app -d
     ```

-.. new:: v23.12

 Added to the `--dev` flag in v23.12 is the ability to start a REPL.
 See the [Development REPL](./development.md#development-repl) section for more information.

 As of v23.12, the `--dev` flag is roughly equivalent to `--debug --reload --repl`.
 Using `--dev` will require you to expressly begin the REPL by hitting "ENTER", while passing the `--repl` flag explicitly starts it.
+Before v23.12, the `--dev` flag is more similar to `--debug --reload`.

 .. column::